lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         [Back to Contents](#contents)

-        A _wildcard_ reference to the connector type.
-Each action will be performed in the context of the specified connector type, for which a scripting environment will be built.
+        Reference to the connector type for which this action was written.
+System actions will be performed in the context of the connector type, for which scripting environment will be built.
+You can populate this key with a regular expression matching the connector type.

         You GET the connector type in "connectorRef.connectorName" in the core connector configuration JSON received from the `/openidm/system?_action=availableConnectors` endpoint.

-        Based on the provided "systemType", IDM will build appropriate script context for your remote system action.
+        If "systemType" does not match the connector type, the action will be ignored when the corresponding system action "scriptId" is requested.

+        For example, consider the aforementioned example:

+        *  The system type for both actions, ".*ScriptedConnector", matches the connector name, "org.forgerock.openicf.connectors.groovy.ScriptedConnector".

+        * Therefore, when "script-1" is requested, both actions will return results:

+        ```json
+        {
+            "actions": [
+                {
+                    "result": "[arg1:Arg1, param1:Param1, operation:RUNSCRIPTONCONNECTOR, options:OperationOptions: {CAUD_TRANSACTION_ID:1674597149435-ad859d99bf71003de8ae-19623/0/1}, configuration:org.forgerock.openicf.connectors.groovy.ScriptedConfiguration@213027ec, log:org.identityconnectors.common.logging.Log@41b1ffbf]"
+                },
+                {
+                    "result": 4
+                }
+            ]
+        }
+        ```

+        If you define the same actions for a different connector type, you will need to match it with the "systemType" value:

+        ```json
+        {
+            "connectorRef": {
+                "connectorName": "org.forgerock.openicf.connectors.scriptedrest.ScriptedRESTConnector",
+                [ . . . ]
+            },
+            [ . . . ]
+            "systemActions": [
+                {
+                    "scriptId" : "script-1",
+                    "actions" : [
+                        {
+                            "systemType" : ".*ScriptedRESTConnector",
+                            "actionType" : "groovy",
+                            "actionSource" : "binding.variables.toString();"
+                        },
+                        {
+                            "systemType" : ".*ScriptedConnector",
+                            "actionType" : "groovy",
+                            "actionSource" : "4 * 4"
+                        }
+                    ]
+                },
+                [ . . . ]
+            ]
+        }
+        ```

+        If you request this system action, identified by "script-1" id, only the matching action will be executed and return result:

+        ```json
+        {
+            "actions": [
+                {
+                    "result": "[arg1:Arg1, param1:Param1, operation:RUNSCRIPTONCONNECTOR, options:OperationOptions: {CAUD_TRANSACTION_ID:1674597562382-5618dcd582b30aa5ae0d-20316/0/1}, configuration:org.forgerock.openicf.connectors.scriptedrest.ScriptedRESTConfiguration@27a387dd, connection:org.apache.http.impl.client.InternalHttpClient@21979403, customizedConnection:InnerRESTClient@106ef511, log:org.identityconnectors.common.logging.Log@6124b177]"
+                }
+            ]
+        }
+        ```

+        Note also that for this connector type, `ScriptedRESTConnector`, there are two additional bindings available for the action script: `connection` and `customizedConnection`.

     * <a id="developing-connector-configuration-system-actions-definition-actions-action-type" name="developing-connector-configuration-system-actions-definition-actions-action-type"></a>"actionType"